lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Actions.md

 A collection of convenience functions is provided like the `MSEC` function above to specify time values in a more readable way.
 The provided functions are `NSEC`, `USEC` (for microseconds), `MSEC`, `SEC`, `MINUTE`, `HOUR`, `DAY`, and `WEEK`.
 You may also use the plural of any of these, e.g. `WEEKS(2)`.

 An action may carry data, in which case, the **payload** data value is just given as a second argument to the `schedule()` function.
-See [Actions With Values](/docs/handbook/python-reactors#actions-with-values) in the Python Reactors documentation.
+See the [Target Language Reference](/docs/handbook/target-language-reference).

 </div>